nbgarnier/entropy/README.md

 # entropy
 an efficient C/C++ library integrated with Python and Matlab to estimate various entropies and many other quantities from information theory, using nearest neighbors estimates.

-# installation
+# compilation and installation
-- edit the top lines of file Make-config to suit your needs (essentially, to indicate on which platform you are working)
+- run ./configure and eventuallly solve the issues by installing missing programs and libraries
 - then run either "make matlab" or "make python" to produce the library.

 # Matlab version
 - "make matlab" may not be working since last updates.
 The Matlab version is not fully supported as of now.
 Open an issue if this matters.